 Subchapters 4, 5, &6, Article 4

 § 895.1.
 Definitions

+Skid Path means a path used by tractors or other vehicles for falling, Skidding or transporting logs where Tractor Roads, also known as “skid trails” are not constructed.

+***

-Tractor Operations means any activity which is associated with Timber Operations and is performed by tractors or skidders.
+Tractor Operations means any activity which is associated with Timber Operations and is performed by wheel or track- mounted equipment, including but not limited to tractors or skidders.

-Tractor Roads means constructed trails or established paths used by tractors or other vehicles for Skidding logs .
+Tractor Roads means constructed trails or established paths used by tractors or other vehicles for Skidding logs or felling access.
 Also known as "skid trails."

 ***

-“Tethered Operations” means those Tractor Operations which utilize synchronized (here meaning a mode in which a traction aid winch is operated automatically with pre-set pulling and braking forces to maintain cable tension with the forward or reverse speed of the machine) cable winch systems which have been specifically designed or modified by the manufacturer or a Professional Engineer, as described within the Professional Engineers Act (Chapter 7 of Division 3 of the Business and Professions Code), to stabilize and assist equipment in felling or Yarding Timber Operations.
+“Tethered Operations” means those Tractor Operations which utilize synchronized (here meaning a mode in which a traction aid winch is operated automatically with pre-set pulling and braking forces to maintain cable tension with the forward or reverse speed of the machine) cable winch systems which have been specifically designed or modified by the manufacturer or a Professional Engineer, as described within the Professional Engineers Act (Chapter 7 of Division 3 of the Business and Professions Code), to stabilize assist equipment in felling or Yarding during Timber Operations.

 ***